DevShimi92/DevShimi92/README.md

 ### Hi eveyone, I'am Philippe 👋

-_please note that this presentation is not final_

-I am a student and I am trying to complete my school project for the success of my degree.

-So for the moment, I don't have much to say.
-Sorry !
+Aspiring Developer, here you found some projects i try to completed.
+Enjoy the time you spend here.

-- 🌱 I’m currently learning Typescript/Angular for the moment.
+- 🌱 I’m currently learning Typescript for the moment.

 <table align="center">
 	<tr>